google/knative-gcp/docs/examples/metrics/README.md

 ## Overview

 This sample shows how to configure and view `metrics`.
-This includes setting up metrics, generating them by sending events to a broker with an attached trigger and viewing those metrics with common filters in Stackdriver.
+This includes setting up metrics, generating them by sending events to a Broker with an attached Trigger and viewing those metrics with common filters in Stackdriver.

 ## Prerequisites